RENT OUR FACILITIES

 1770 Monroe St. (US-1 and Monroe St.)

 The Hollywood Central Performing Arts Center (HCPAC) is a 500-seat theater located at U.S. 1 (Federal Highway) and Monroe Street, just two blocks south of ArtsPark at Young Circle.
 HCPAC features full theatrical lighting and audio, a digital projector and drop-down screen, spotlights, choral risers/multi-level platforms, and more.
-Live streaming from the theater is also available.
 Visitors enter to a grand lobby with café seating that can also be rented separately for receptions, parties, meetings, and performances.

 Kagey Home Galleries